mvonwyl/epita/NLP/catch-up/01/README.md

 ### Tips on using FastText

-FastText is not exactly well documented, so you might run into a few problems.
+FastText is not exactly documented in details, so you might run into a few problems.
 The following tips can be useful.

 #### Training file format

 Training a FastText classifier takes a text file as input.
-Every line correspond to a sample and must have the following format
+Every line corresponds to a sample and must have the following format
 ```
 __label__<your_label> <corresponding text>
 ```